 Manual Contents Compaq TCP/IP Services for OpenVMS Concepts and Planning This manual provides conceptual information about TCP/IP networking on OpenVMS systems, including general planning issues to consider before configuring your system to use the TCP/IP Services software.
 This manual also describes the manuals in the TCP/IP Services documentation set and provides a glossary of terms and acronyms for the TCP/IP Services software product.
-Compaq TCP/IP Services for OpenVMS Release Notes The release notes provide version-specific information that supersedes the information in the documentation set.
+HP TCP/IP Services for OpenVMS Release Notes The release notes provide version-specific information that supersedes the information in the documentation set.
 The features, restrictions, and corrections in this version of the software are described in the release notes.
 Always read the release notes before installing the software.
-Compaq TCP/IP Services for OpenVMS Installation and Configuration This manual explains how to install and configure the TCP/IP Services product.
-Compaq TCP/IP Services for OpenVMS User's Guide This manual describes how to use the applications available with TCP/IP Services such as remote file operations, email, TELNET, TN3270, and network printing.
-This manual explains how to use these services to communicate with systems on private internets or on the worldwide Internet.
-Compaq TCP/IP Services for OpenVMS Management This manual describes how to configure and manage the TCP/IP Services product.
-Use this manual with the Compaq TCP/IP Services for OpenVMS Management Command Reference manual.
-Compaq TCP/IP Services for OpenVMS Management Command Reference This manual describes the TCP/IP Services management commands.
-Use this manual with the Compaq TCP/IP Services for OpenVMS Management manual.
-Compaq TCP/IP Services for OpenVMS Management Command Quick Reference Card This reference card lists the TCP/IP management commands by component and describes the purpose of each command.
-Compaq TCP/IP Services for OpenVMS UNIX Command Reference Card This reference card contains information about commonly performed network management tasks and their corresponding TCP/IP management and Compaq Tru64 UNIX command formats.
+HP TCP/IP Services for OpenVMS Installation and Configuration This manual explains how to install and configure the TCP/IP Services product.
+HP TCP/IP Services for OpenVMS User's Guide This manual describes how to use the applications available with TCP/IP Services such as remote file operations, email, TELNET, TN3270, and network printing.
+HP TCP/IP Services for OpenVMS Management This manual describes how to configure and manage the TCP/IP Services product.
+HP TCP/IP Services for OpenVMS Management Command Reference This manual describes the TCP/IP Services management commands.
+HP TCP/IP Services for OpenVMS Management Command Quick Reference Card This reference card lists the TCP/IP management commands by component and describes the purpose of each command.
+HP TCP/IP Services for OpenVMS UNIX Command Equivalents Reference Card This reference card contains information about commonly performed network management tasks and their corresponding TCP/IP management and Tru64 UNIX command formats.
 Compaq TCP/IP Services for OpenVMS ONC RPC Programming This manual presents an overview of high-level programming using open network computing remote procedure calls (ONC RPCs).
 This manual also describes the RPC programming interface and how to use the RPCGEN protocol compiler to create applications.
-Compaq TCP/IP Services for OpenVMS Sockets API and System Services Programming This manual describes how to use the Sockets API and OpenVMS system services to develop network applications. (continued on next nage)
+HP TCP/IP Services for OpenVMS Guide to SSH This manual describes how to configure, set up, use, and manage the SSH for $\ensuremath{OpenVMS}$ software.
+Compaq TCP/IP Services for OpenVMS Sockets API and System Services Programming This manual describes how to use the Sockets API and OpenVMS system services to develop network applications.
+Compaq TCP/IP Services for OpenVMS SNMP Programming and Reference This manual describes the Simple Network Management Protocol (SNMP) and the SNMP application programming interface (eSNMP).
+It describes the subagents provided with TCP/IP Services, utilities provided for managing subagents, and how to build your own subagents.
+HP TCP/IP Services for OpenVMS Tuning and Troubleshooting This manual provides information about how to isolate the causes of network problems and how to tune the TCP/IP Services software for the best performance.
+HP TCP/IP Services for OpenVMS Guide to IPv6 This manual describes the IPv6 environment, the roles of systems in this environment, the types and function of the different IPv6 addresses, and how to configure TCP/IP Services to access the 6bone network.